micheldpd24/cust_review_analysis/readme.md

 #### **`topic_modeling/`**
 This directory contains all files related to the Dash-based dashboard.

+- **`config.yaml`**:
+  - Defines the yaml configuration file to setup and finetune the bertopic model.

 - **`Dockerfile`**:
   - Defines the Docker image for the bertopic topic modeling, including dependencies and configurations.